micahwalter/little-collection-api/README.md

 ### why?

-In a nutshell, I'm thinking about alternative ways for institutions like Cooper Hewitt to publish collections meta-data.
-We already have a website, we have a public API, we have csv files and a data dump available on GitHub, and now this.
+In a nutshell, I'm thinking about alternative ways for institutions like [Cooper Hewitt](http://www.cooperhewitt.org) to publish collections meta-data.
+We already have a [collections website](http://collection.cooperhewitt.org), we have a [public API](http://collection.cooperhewitt.org/api), we have [csv files and a data dump available on GitHub](https://github.com/cooperhewitt/collection), and now this.

 Is it useful?
-I really can't say, but it jumps over the barrier of having to learn how to use our API and oAuth and whatever.
+I really can't say, but it jumps over the barrier of having to learn how to use our API and oAuth2 and whatever.

 ### what it's not?

+It's not the API.
+Currently, there are only two endpoints.
+I may add more soon, but really, if you want the full featureset of the API, go use it for real.

 This is just an experiment.
 The URLs above on Heroku are just there to test it out.
 In other-words, don;t go and use this in a production app.
 Also, you should read all of RawGit's Terms of Use before going too far with this.
 It's currently using the "dev/testing" endpoint, so keep that in mind and be nice.